Can Blocking Brain Enzymes Keep You Slim?

 Mice that were genetically engineered to lack the enzyme stayed slim regardless of being on a high or low fat diet.
 Researchers also found that mice lacking the enzyme ate less, lost weight, and protected those on a high fat diet from insulin resistance and glucose intolerance.
 This is great news for millions of obese people who suffer from diabetes.

 Although this discovery is exciting, many similar discoveries have failed to yield viable treatments in humans.
-People, who have far more complex eating and appetite behaviours than mice, may find less invasive surgical options such as gastric banding surgery more effective in achieving permanent, healthy weight loss.
+People, who have far more complex eating and appetite behaviours than mice, may find less invasive surgical options such as gastric banding surgery more effective in achieving sustainable, healthy weight loss.